Dodgers vs. Rays Player Props Betting Odds

-Player prop bet odds for Wander Franco and others are listed when the Tampa Bay Rays host the Los Angeles Dodgers at Tropicana Field on Friday at 6:40 PM ET.
+Player prop bet odds for Wander Franco, Freddie Freeman and others are listed when the Tampa Bay Rays host the Los Angeles Dodgers at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!